Monnoroch/ColorHighlighter/README.md

 **Settings :**

-You can choose the highliting style from:
+You can choose the highlighting style from:
 - "Filled", "outlined", "none", "colored text" in ST2.
 - "Filled", "outlined", "none", "underlined" (solid, strippled, squiggly), "colored text" in ST3.